helakejr/TwoTrees_BLU-5_BluerPlus_Marlin2.1.2-LVGL/README.md

 mks_robin_nano35 		- without the MKS WIFI enabled maple is NOT required

 Do NOT BUILD with mks_robin_nano35_maple, because it will not work!

-Notes:

-o FILAMENT_RUNOUT_SENSOR, LCD_BED_LEVELING can not be enabled due to TFT_LVGL_UI.

-o Touchscreen does not work because to utilize TFT_LVGL_UI the screen resolution must be 480x320 to utilize TFT_LVGL_UI.
-The MKS_ROBIN_TFT43 is 480x272 resolution.
-So the whole screen won't fit and doesn't seem to be able to be calibrated by M995 over pronterface.

-o Without the MKS WIFI enabled maple is NOT required (because it will not work!)

 ********************************************************************************
 Marlin-2.1.2.TT_BlueR-Plus_LVGL.zip